Tomato Chicken Curry Recipe (Tamatar Murgh)

 Oil and ghee heating in a pan.

-Once the oil is hot, add 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.
+Step 2: Once the oil is hot, add 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.

 Cumin seeds added to the pan.

-Add 3 teaspoon ginger garlic paste and cook for 3-4 seconds.
+Step 3: Add 3 teaspoon ginger garlic paste and cook for 3-4 seconds.
 Stir continuously.

 Ginger garlic paste added to the pan.

-Note – You can also use 1 pound (500 g) boneless chicken instead of bone-in chicken.
+You can also use 500 g of boneless chicken (cut into 1 and ยฝ inch pieces) instead of bone-in chicken.

 Chicke pieces added to the pan.

-Now add the following ingredients and mix well.
+Step 5: Now add the following ingredients and mix well.

 • 2 cups sliced tomatoes (or 1 cup canned crushed tomatoes)

-• ½ cup crispy fried onions
+• ยฝ cup crispy fried onions

 • 3 teaspoon Kashmiri red chili powder